TejasGupta-27/Colour_Blind_Assistance_System/README.md

 # Colour_Blind_Assistance_System
 # Color Blindness Simulator App

-The Color Blindness Simulator App is a Flutter-based mobile application that allows users to simulate how individuals with color blindness perceive images.
-It includes features like choosing photos from the gallery or taking photos using the camera, applying color correction, and displaying the corrected images.
+The Color Blindness Simulator App is a Flutter-based mobile application that allows individuals with color blindness perceive images.
+It includes features like choosing photos from the gallery or taking photos using the camera,and classify the image provided and also give the colour of the object.

 ## Modules